Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Flagship Program

-The CbR among the handicapped children is the flagship ministry of Streams in the Desert.
-This program reaches out to children with disability and are unreached and hidden due to their poverty and situation in society.
-The parents are one of the main concerns in a CbR and they would be a catalyst to reaching the neighborhood and eventually the whole community.
+The CbR program among the handicapped children is the flagship ministry of Streams Global.
+This program reaches out to children with disability who are unreached and hidden due to their poverty and status in the community.
+The parents are one of the main concerns in a CbR Program and they would be a catalyst to reaching the neighborhood and eventually the whole community.

-The CbR can be done in an emergency, i.e. war & conflicts, disaster stricken areas with children experiencing disability due to land mines, etc.
+The CbR can be done in an emergency, i.e. war & conflicts, disaster stricken areas with children experiencing disability due to land mines, decreased access to resources, social conflict, poverty, etc.

 Other community-based resources